PaddlePaddle/PaddleOCR/doc/doc_ch/reference.md

 }

 5. SRN:
-@article{yu2020towards,
+@inproceedings{yu2020towards,
-  title={Towards Accurate Scene Text Recognition with Semantic Reasoning Networks}, author={Yu, Deli and Li, Xuan and Zhang, Chengquan and Han, Junyu and Liu, Jingtuo and Ding, Errui}, journal={arXiv preprint arXiv:2003.12294}, year={2020}
+  title={Towards accurate scene text recognition with semantic reasoning networks}, author={Yu, Deli and Li, Xuan and Zhang, Chengquan and Liu, Tao and Han, Junyu and Liu, Jingtuo and Ding, Errui}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={12113--12122}, year={2020}
 }